greenboxal/doggohub/doc/ci/git_submodules.md

 The above configuration will instruct Git to automatically deduce the URL that should be used when cloning sources.
-Whether you use HTTP(S) or SSH, Git will use that same channel and it will allow to make all your CI builds use HTTP(S) (because GitLab CI only uses HTTP(S) for cloning your sources), and all your local clones will continue using SSH.
+Whether you use HTTP(S) or SSH, Git will use that same channel and it will allow to make all your CI builds use HTTP(S) (because DoggoHub CI only uses HTTP(S) for cloning your sources), and all your local clones will continue using SSH.

-For all other submodules not located on the same GitLab server, use the full HTTP(S) protocol URL:
+For all other submodules not located on the same DoggoHub server, use the full HTTP(S) protocol URL:

 ```ini